kuiper2000/Applied_Math/_sources/PDE/Heat_equation.md

 :::

-:::{admonition} Example 2: Temperature Gradient on a Stick Now considering a case where we have temperature gradient on a stick.
+:::{admonition} Example 2: Temperature Gradient on an Insulted Stick Now considering a case where we have temperature gradient on a insulted stick.
 The first half has temperature of $T$ and the second half has temperature $0$.

 ```{math}
 f(x) = \begin{cases}